openatx/uiautomator2/README.md

 Simply put, it exposes Android automation capabilities to Python through HTTP interfaces.
 This design makes Python-side code writing simpler and more intuitive.

+> The Device Side run with a jar file which is also open source. see <https://github.com/openatx/android-uiautomator-server-jar>

 # Dependencies
 - Android version 4.4+
 - Python 3.8+